199 AI Predictions Scored: Who Actually Knew What They Were Talking About?

 The Big Picture

-We collected 69 specific, dated AI predictions from CEOs, researchers, independent bloggers, professional skeptics, and anonymous Reddit commenters.
-We scored 57 of them against what actually happened (the remaining 12 are still pending).
+We collected 199 specific, dated AI predictions from CEOs, researchers, independent bloggers, professional skeptics, calibrated forecasters, and anonymous Reddit commenters.
+We scored 160 of them against what actually happened (the remaining 39 are still pending).

-The average accuracy score across all scored predictions is 0.51 — barely better than a coin flip.
+The average accuracy score across all scored predictions is 0.60 — barely better than a coin flip.
 That number should make you uncomfortable, because these aren't random people.
 This group includes the CEO of OpenAI, the co-founder of Google DeepMind, Nobel laureates, and tenured professors at Princeton and Stanford.
+70 unique speakers, 160 scored predictions.

 The pattern across 60 years: People consistently overestimate near-term timelines for AGI while underestimating near-term practical capability improvements.
 They predict the revolution will happen "next year" while failing to notice the revolution already happening under their feet.